sethbern/CSJava/_sources/Unit8-ArrayList/topic-8-6-sorting.rst

 * if the value in the array at the index of the inner loop is less than the value at the smallest index then set the smallest index to the index of the inner loop (see lines 12 - 15)
 * swap the value at the outer loop index and the smallest value (the one at the smallest value index) (see lines 17-19)

-The code for ``selectionSort`` below is from the AP CS A course description.

 .. activecode:: selSort
   :language: java